charliemeyer2000/nextjs-form/README.md

 # My First NextJS application

 Hi.
 This is my first nextjs application.
 Not my usual thing, but ceretianly a cool platform.
 Vercel is sweet!
 [Here's](https://nextjs-form-rbyq-3mvfqdl4j-charliemeyer2000.vercel.app/) the link to the deployment.
 It is a simple form.
 I wrote this in like 3 hours after finishing my 9-5 job while simultaneously learning nextjs, so take it with a grain of salt pls.
-Guacamole.

 ## Features